-There is a magnetic chip detector located on the bottom of the transmission and a filler plug located just above the sight gauge.
+There is a magnetic plug located on the bottom of the transmission and a filler plug located just above the sight gauge.
+Starting with aircraft S/N 746, the magnetic plug was replaced with a magnetic chip detector as optional equipment; the chip detector is standard equipment on later production aircraft.
 The chip detector unit consists of two parts, a quick removable chip detector, and a self-sealing base fitting (refer to para.
 8-5, item 11 for additional information).

-- (1) Remove safety wire and filler plug. - (2) Remove magnetic chip detector, inspect for chips. - (3) Remove the self-sealing base of chip detector and completely drain oil into a suitable container. - (4) Remove and replace crush washer on chip detector base. - (5) Inspect condition of o-ring of filler plug.
-Replace if necessary. - b.
-Servicing Tail Rotor Transmission - (1) Reinstall chip detector base and chip detector. - (2) Using a suitable clean squirt can, add oil to filler. - (3) Install filler plug. - (4) Safety wire the filler plug, magnetic plug/base fitting, and sight gauge with 0.032" safety wire. - (5) Visually check for oil leaks. - (6) Wipe dry any oil spillage using a clean cloth. - 7.
+- (1) Remove safety wire and filler plug. - (2) As applicable, remove magnetic chip detector, inspect for chips. - (3) Remove magnetic plug/chip detector base fitting and completely drain oil into a suitable container. - (4) Remove and replace crush washer on the plug/base fitting. - (5) Inspect condition of O-ring of filler plug.
+Replace if necessary.

+- b.
+Servicing Tail Rotor Transmission - (1) Reinstall magnetic plug/base fitting and chip detector. - (2) Using a suitable clean squirt can, add oil through the filler port. - (3) Install filler plug. - (4) Safety wire the filler plug, magnetic plug/base fitting, and sight gauge with 0.032" safety wire. - (5) Visually check for oil leaks. - (6) Wipe dry any oil spillage using a clean cloth. - 7.
 Main Rotor Dampers P/N 28-14375